 Actors need headshots for their careers.
 Headshots are essentially the core of their resume.
 Sure, they need to list relevant experience on their resume like everyone else but, their look is essential.
 A good headshot for an actor is everything.

 Typically, most actors will need at least a commercial headshot and a dramatic / theatrical headshot.
 The difference between these two shots should be clear.
 The commercial headshot is commonly well and evenly lit with a bright cheery background.
 A theatrical headshot goes for dramatic looks.
 Often, part of the face is in shadow and the background might also be darker.
 The two photos are used for submitting to casting directors for two very different roles.

 Dancer Headshots and Musician Headshots

-A dancer might also need a headshot to submit for auditions.
-In most cases, this headshot will mirror an actor’s commercial headshots.
+A dancer might need a headshot to submit for auditions or to use for general marketing.
+In most cases, this headshot will be much like an actor’s commercial headshots.
 This headshot will often also be from around the chest or shoulders up, though a full-body shot might not be out of the question.

 Musician headshots can take on several different looks in that they are often more artistically creative.
 As a result, a musician might seek headshots that take on a commercial look to colorful moody looks to take advantage of the many promotional channels a musician might encounter.

 Other creatives can also benefit from headshots.
 They include authors, speakers, podcasters, and more.
 Basically, if you’re in the creative industry with even a remote need to brand or market yourself as an individual, you should consider having a professional headshot made.